Editor’s Note: We’re reviewing ways to speed up your site and improve your PageSpeed score. Learn how image optimization impacts your score here.

 Both of the plugins reviewed below are simple to install and configure.

 WP Super Cache is a free plugin that works great if you’re just getting started, but WP Rocket can save you time and money in the long run by taking care of several different speed optimizations at once.
-(Agathon now offers complimentary WP Rocket licensing to all clients to help optimize your site!)

 While they differ in approach and functionality, both plugins offer great improvement over running a WordPress site without caching.